Race Details Sea To Summitadmin2024-02-22T15:04:34-05:00

 In case of emergency:

-On the swim: raise your hand if an emergency arises.
-We have lifeguards and professional kayakers out on the course and a medical professional on the shore.
+On the swim: Raise your hand if an emergency arises.
+We have certified open-water lifeguards and professional kayak guides out on the course and a medical professional on the shore.

 If you decide to leave the race, avoid the possibility of search crews being sent out to look for you.
-Text the race director’s satellite communications device at (254) 460-5948, or call her cellphone at (617) 240-4805.
+Text or call race director Kathleen at (617) 240-4805.
 Please continue texting or calling until you have received a confirmation response.

 Dogs and Smoking:

 Racers and porters may have dogs accompany them at the starting property and at Wildcat.
 (Pick up after them.)
 No smoking is tolerated anywhere at this event.

 No one likes to receive a time penalty, and our race officials understand that…but again, we all want a safe, fair competition.
 We will be very strict about drafting on the bike leg.
 Significant penalties will be assessed, starting with 5 minutes addition to finish time for the first occurrence.
 Note that for 2023 USA Triathlon has increased the allowed separation zone between bicycles: to 12 meters (40 feet!).
 Refresh yourself by reading the new rules here.